Alcantara pitches 2-hitter, Miami beats reeling Mets 3-0

+MIAMI (AP) — The New York Mets aren’t hitting, and another lapse by slugger Robinson Cano raised questions about how hard they’re trying.

+None of which helps the shaky job security of manager Mickey Callaway.

-MIAMI (AP) — Sandy Alcantara threw a two-hitter in a pitching duel with Noah Syndergaard, and the Miami Marlins beat the reeling New York Mets 3-0 Sunday to complete a three-game sweep.
+Sandy Alcantara needed just 89 pitches to throw a two-hitter in a duel with Noah Syndergaard , and the lowly Miami Marlins beat the reeling Mets 3-0 Sunday to complete a three-game sweep.

-A day after being shut out on just one hit, the Mets lost their fifth in row.
-The latest defeat against a team with baseball’s worst record is sure to intensify speculation about the job security of Mets manager Mickey Callaway.
+A day after being shut out on one hit, the Mets dropped their fifth in row.
+And for the second time in three games, Cano failed to run hard after hitting a groundball.

+The latest unsightly defeat against a team with the worst record in the majors is sure to intensify speculation about Callaway’s status as the team returns to New York.
-Alcantara (2-4) struck out eight, walked one and needed only 89 pitches for the Marlins’ first complete game shutout since Edinson Volquez tossed a no-hitter against Arizona in June 2017.
-The 23-year-old righty, acquired from St. Louis in a trade for Marcell Ozuna before last season, threw his first complete game in the majors.

-Syndergaard (3-4) retired the first 12 batters and allowed two runs in seven innings.
-He was visited by a trainer in the seventh but finished the inning.

 The Mets (20-25) have their longest losing streak of the year and are a season-worst five games under .500.

-They went 1-5 on their trip and have dropped 16 of their past 20 road games.
+“I understand that everybody is disappointed — the fans, the ownership, myself, the team — because this is not who we are,” Callaway said.

-It won’t help Callaway that Robinson Cano’s hustle again came into question when he failed to run when he hit a dribbler that traveled only a few feet.
-The Mets slugger stood at the plate and argued the ball was foul while the Marlins completed a 2-6-3 double play.
+Callaway again found himself defending Cano, who failed to run when he hit a grounder that bounced off the dirt behind home plate and rolled a few feet fair.
+Cano stood at the plate questioning the call while the Marlins completed a 2-6-3 double play.

+“I saw the ball hit and it didn’t even hit the plate, it hit behind the plate,” Cano said.
+“I thought it was a foul ball.”

-On Friday, Cano jogged to first when he grounded into an inning-ending 1-6-3 double play.
-He told Callaway he thought there were two out.
+On Friday, Cano jogged to first when he grounded into an inning-ending 1-6-3 double play, and later told Callaway he thought there were two out.

+“Things are piling up on Robbie right now,” Callaway said when asked about Cano’s latest bad look.
+“Come one, let’s face it — the ball lands foul and spins into fair territory.
+He saw it hit foul, and by the time he looked back up the ball had spun into fair territory and the play was over.
+Stuff happens like that when things are going bad.”

+Syndergaard (3-4) allowed two runs in seven innings, and afterward defended Callaway, who is in his second year as manager.

+“I felt great,” Alcantara said.
+“I felt like a superstar about my complete game.”

+He also had a bunt single to set up the first run, and made a nifty behind-the-back grab of J.D.
+Davis’ one-hopper in the first inning.

 The Marlins (13-31), who came into the series with a seven-game losing streak, have their first three-game winning streak of the season.
+Their bandwagon is growing — the crowd of 15,983 was the biggest at Marlins Park since opening day.

+Miami became the first team to hold its opponent to three hits or less in consecutive shutouts since Philadelphia limited Atlanta to three hits on Sept.
+1-2, 2014.

-They won with six hits.
+The Marlins won with six hits.
 Curtis Granderson hit his fifth homer for their final run in the eighth.

-Alcantara had a bunt single to set up the game’s first run, and he made a nifty behind-the-back grab of J.D.
-Davis’ one-hopper in the first inning.

-The Mets trailed 2-0 when they mounted their best threat in the eighth.
-Alcantara made an errant throw trying to start a double play, which put runners at first and second, but pinch-hitter Dominic Smith grounded into an inning-ending double play.

 MATCHUP